 - Requests for reasonable test accommodations shall be granted if all of the following are found:

-a.
-The applicant is a qualified applicant with a disability who is otherwise eligible to take the funeral licensing exam;
+- The applicant is a qualified applicant with a disability who is otherwise eligible to take the licensure examination;

-- The Board will review all properly filed requests for reasonable testing accommodations on a case-by-case basis.
+- The Secretary will review all properly filed requests for reasonable testing accommodations on a case-by-case basis.

 - Requests that are not timely filed, incomplete, or otherwise do not comply with the requirements of this policy will be mailed to the applicant with a written explanation.

-- Within a reasonable time of receipt of request for review, the Board will do one of the following:
+- Within a reasonable time of receipt of the request for review, the Secretary will do one of the following:

-b.
-Submit the applicant's documentation of need for reasonable accommodation to an independent physician or licensed professional, along with a request for expert opinion as to granting or denying the request;
+- submit the applicant's documentation of the need for reasonable accommodation to an independent physician or licensed professional, along with a request or expert opinion as to granting or denying the request;

-c.
-Confer with the applicant in order to reach a mutually agreeable modification of the requested accommodations;
+- confer with the applicant in order to reach a mutually agreeable modification of the requested accommodation;

-e.
-Modify the request and inform the applicant in writing of the applicant's right to accept the offered modification or to appeal the Board's determination;
+- modify the request and inform the applicant in writing of the applicant's right to accept the offered modification or to appeal the Secretary's determination;

-- When an expert opinion is sought, a determination upon the request will be made within a reasonable time of the Board's receipt of the expert's evaluation.
+- When expert opinion is sought, a determination upon the request will be made within a reasonable time of the Secretary's receipt of the expert's evaluation.

-- An applicant who is adversely affected by the Board's modification or denial of a request for a reasonable testing accommodation may appeal to the Board.
+- An applicant who is adversely affected by the Secretary's modification or denial of a request for a reasonable testing accommodation may appeal to the Board.

-- Such an appeal must be in writing addressed to the Board and received in the office of the Board within 10 business days of the applicant's receipt of the Board's notice of denial.
+- Such appeal must be in writing addressed to the Board and received in the office of the Secretary within five business days of the applicant's receipt of the Secretary's notice of denial.

 - An expedited hearing before the Board or designated Board member(s) will be scheduled in response to the applicant's request for appeal.

-D. An expedited hearing before the Board or designated Board member(s) will be scheduled in response to the applicant's response for appeal.
+D. An expedited hearing before the Board or designated Board member(s) will be scheduled in response to the applicant's request for appeal.

-- The Board will attempt to schedule the reasonable testing accommodations hearing within fifteen business days of receipt of the written request for hearing.
+- The Board will attempt to schedule the reasonable testing accommodations hearing within fifteen business days of receipt of the request for a hearing.

-- Upon the conclusion of the hearing, the board or designated Board member(s) will prepare written findings of fact and determination.
+- Upon the conclusion of the hearing, the Board or designated Board member(s) will prepare brief written findings of the fact and a determination.
 A copy will be mailed to the applicant by certified mail, return receipt requested, within ten business days of the hearing.

-- The written decision of the Board or of the designated hearing officer(s) is the final determination of the Board.
+- The written decision of the Board or of the designed hearing officer(s) is the final determination of the Board.